Skip to content

 Common examples include:

-• rolling numeric values
+• Rolling numeric values.

-• timestamps such as the last entry or exit time
+• Timestamps such as the last entry or exit time.

-• flags or counters
+• Flags or counters.

-• other values that help the strategy decide what to do next
+• Other values that help the strategy decide what to do next.

 You can create memory slots from their dedicated “Memory” pane on the right.
-This is where you give the memory slot it’s data type and display name.
+This is where you give the memory slot its data type and display name.

 Adding a memory slot in the strategy revision editor.